 - 5.1 Lack of sufficient car parking space has long been regarded as a major problem in Ide village.
 The narrow streets are made even narrower by parked vehicles, many of which are parked in the same place for days at a time.
 Few residents have their own dedicated off-road parking space.
 Car ownership as yet, shows no sign of decreasing.
 The 2011 Census records that there were 368 vehicles owned by households in the Parish.
 Our latest survey of public car parking spaces (February 2017) counted 164 spaces in the village. - 5.2 There are approximately 70 parking spaces on High Street and Fore Street, but most are occupied day and night by local residents.
-Three parking spaces outside the Old Post Office are subject to restrictions during the daytime, but we should acknowledge that on-street parking plays a significant traffic calming role.
-There is one car park in the village, with 19 car parking spaces.
+Three parking spaces outside the Old Post Office are subject to restrictions during the daytime, which helps commercial activity a little.
+There is one car park in the village, with the very limited capacity of 19 car parking spaces.
 Its location, at the top end of the village does little to meet the demand for parking spaces at the bottom of the village, or alleviate the problems when the School or Memorial Hall are busy.
-The School has a car park for staff that can accommodate up to seven cars.
+The School has a small car park for staff that can accommodate up to seven cars.
 These are always occupied during school times.
+The Huntsman Public House car park does however serve to alleviate problems at times, with the permission of the landlord.
 Ide and its surrounding countryside attracts visitors by car.
 Whether they are walkers, cricketers or members of Ide Memorial Hall clubs and societies they are most welcome, but, inevitably, they add to the parking problems.